rachsmithcodes/rachsmith.com/src/content/notes/a-redesign.md

 ---
 title: A redesign
 slug: a-redesign
-added: 2023-11-12 14:32
+added: 2023-11-12T04:32:00.000Z
-updated: 2023-11-12 14:32
+updated: 2023-11-12T04:32:00.000Z
-tags: [development, meta]
+excerpt: >-
-excerpt: A while ago I had an idea for a redesign of this website.
+  A while ago I had an idea for a redesign of this website.
 Since then, I've been pottering away on it and finally sent it live last week.
 publish: true
 note: publish
+tags:
+  - development
+  - meta
 ---

 A while ago (maybe six months?)
 I had an idea for a redesign of this website.
 Since then, I've been pottering away on it and finally sent it live last week.
 I didn't think it was "ready" yet, but in my mind, it would probably never be ready, and I was starting to get sick of working on it.
 If you've reached a point where you're starting not to like the design you initially thought was a great idea, it is time to ship the thing before you abandon it altogether!